 The original silver plating is in very good condition and seems to be almost unworn, and the neck shows no sign of past damage or repair work.
 There was a little dent by the F#/G# tone holes that was removed nicely, and is very hard to see now, if you can see it at all.
 I have a few photos of that spot and it’s nearly invisible.

 These SMLs have a fantastic sound, unique in their blend of refined yet powerful, and possess excellent craftsmanship.
 Not very many were made- about 15,000 total of all sizes of the horns considered to be their best- and they hold up very well over time.

+Available new by special order anytime.
+Email me at getasax[email protected] to order.
 The Yamaha YSS-62R and 62RS are the most desirable vintage sopranos pretty much.
 Yamaha made an upgraded reissue of this soprano, with improved keywork but the same bore.
 It’s simply the best.

 Yanagisawa SC-9930 Curved Soprano Saxophone with High G!
 Rare$ 4,150